3.2 Collaboration

 7 Summary

-Collaboration is an important part of a learning environment.
-Students support and lead each other.
-By working together, Students align their activities in terms of content and socially.
-A close-knit group with “social capital” is created.
-With FFT’s Collaboration module, you pay attention to self-actualization as defined by Maslov.
-By encouraging collaboration, you make students responsible.
-They develop skills that will benefit them for the rest of their lives.
+Collaboration is an important part of a positive learning environment.
+Students help and support and other.
+By working together, students coordinate their activities substantively and socially.
+A close-knit group with ‘social capital’ is created.
+With FFT’s ‘Collaboration’ module you pay attention to self-realization as defined by Maslov.
+By encouraging collaboration, you enable students to take on responsibilities and develop skills that will benefit them for the rest of their lives.

-Who knows, you may now have the tools to make your class a close-knit, social, ambitious and talented group!
+Who knows, you may now have the tools to turn your class into a close-knit, social, ambitious and talented group!